 Children and teens who have had cancer can also enhance the quality of their future by following established guidelines for good health into and through adulthood, including not smoking, maintaining a healthy weight, eating a balanced diet, and participating in regular physical activity.
 Talk with the doctor about developing a plan that is best for your child’s needs.
 Learn more about the next steps to take in survivorship.

-The next section offers a list of frequently asked questions regarding Hodgkin lymphoma in children and teens.
+The next section offers answers to frequently asked questions about this disease.
 Use the menu on the side of your screen to select Frequently Asked Questions, or you can select another section, to continue reading this guide.